 Australia is the only country that eats their national animal the kangaroo.

 The tree kangaroo lives here and is the only hopper that can use its legs independently.
-It is too hot for koalas.

 I came across this interesting website which talks about species that were once seen.